ovh/cds/contrib/helm/cds/README.md

 This chart bootstraps a [CDS](https://github.com/ovh/cds) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-It also starts a PostgreSQL server and a Redis server using the helm built-in dependency system.
+It starts a PostgreSQL server, a Redis server and an Elasticsearch server using the helm built-in dependency system.
+It also starts all µServices that CDS needed to use all CDS features :

++ Hatchery over Kubernetes
++ VCS service
++ Hooks service
++ Elasticsearch service
++ Repositories service

 ## Prerequisites